apache/trafficcontrol/docs/source/api/v3/jobs.rst

 ``DELETE``
 ==========
-Deletes a :term:`Content Invalidation Jobs`.
+Deletes a :term:`Content Invalidation Job`.

 .. tip:: Content :term:`Content Invalidation Jobs` that have passed their :abbr:`TTL (Time To Live)` are not automatically deleted - for record-keeping purposes - so use this to clean up old :term:`jobs` that are no longer useful.

-.. caution:: Deleting a :term:`Content Invalidation Jobs` immediately triggers a CDN-wide revalidation update.
+.. caution:: Deleting a :term:`Content Invalidation Job` immediately triggers a CDN-wide revalidation update.
 In the case that the global :term:`Parameter` ``use_reval_pending`` has a value of exactly ``"0"``, this will instead trigger a CDN-wide "Queue Updates".
 This means that :term:`Content Invalidation Jobs` become active **immediately** at their ``startTime`` - unlike most other configuration changes they do not wait for a :term:`Snapshot` or a "Queue Updates".
 Furthermore, if the global :term:`Parameter` ``use_reval_pending`` *is* ``"0"``, this will cause all pending configuration changes to propagate to all :term:`cache servers` in the CDN.
 Take care when using this endpoint.

 :Auth.
 Required: Yes
 :Roles Required: "operations" or "admin"\ [#tenancy]_